-DUI/DWI offenders are typically required to attend a certain number of hours either in counseling, meetings or a substance abuse treatment program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are regarded as low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol treatment program.
+DUI/DWI offenders are often required to attend a certain number of hours either in counseling, meetings or a drug or alcohol rehab program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
+Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol rehabilitation program.

-If a person is addicted to drugs or alcohol and is seeking help, there are many effective drug or alcohol treatment programs accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse treatment programs which provide an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehab facility.
-For additional information, consult with an addiction specialist at a substance abuse rehab facility in your area to find out which programs your private health insurance will cover.
+If someone is addicted to drugs or alcohol and is looking for help, there are many effective substance abuse treatment programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug or alcohol rehab programs which provide an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab program.
+For more information, speak with with a treatment professional at a drug or alcohol rehabilitation center in your area to see which services your private health insurance will cover.